 The typical asking rate per listing is in the $20's per square foot per year.
-The Myrtle Beach submarket is experiencing a a boost in rates.
-In the last 3 months, the median rate rose $5 per sqft per year.
-That's a 20% increase in rent.
+The Myrtle Beach submarket is experiencing a decrease in rates.
+In the last 3 months, the median rate decreased $5 per sqft per year.
+That's a 18% decrease in rent.

-In the last 90 days, 8 listings have come on the market, which means new listings might be leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 50% of the office spaces in the Myrtle Beach are subleases, so you might be able to find a shorter term or below market rent.
+In the last 90 days, 92 listings have been posted online, so you'll want to check back regularly for new listings.
+About 2% of the available space in the Myrtle Beach are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 46,560 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this region are around 2 floors.
-Most buildings in this area were built in 1997 and are Class A.
+Even though the median size is 6,430 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this market are around 2 stories.
+Most buildings in this market were built in 1996 and are Class A.